Home Depot beats quarterly profit estimates, warns of tariff impact

-(Reuters) - Home Depot Inc (HD.N) beat quarterly profit estimates on Tuesday as it sold more big-ticket items to high-spending builders and handymen, while flagging the potential impact U.S. President Donald Trump’s ongoing trade tussle with China on consumers.
+(Reuters) - Home Depot Inc (HD.N) beat quarterly profit estimates on Tuesday as it sold more big-ticket items to high-spending builders and handymen, while flagging the potential impact of U.S. President Donald Trump’s ongoing trade tussle with China on consumers.

 The home improvement chain, which has distanced itself from co-founder Bernie Marcus’ support for Trump’s re-election campaign, blamed the impact of the trade dispute as well as a continued slump in lumber prices for a cut in its full-year sales forecast.

+Still, the company’s shares were up 4.4% at $217.11 by midday as investors shrugged off the warning, which analysts said was largely expected.

-The United States’ proposed tariffs on an additional $300 billion worth of goods, which would effectively tax almost everything imported from China, have sent jitters through Wall Street as companies warn that prices for U.S. shoppers would likely rise, potentially slowing economic growth.
+The United States’ proposed tariffs on an additional $300 billion worth of goods have sent jitters through Wall Street, with companies warning that prices for U.S. shoppers could rise, potentially hurting demand.

+Home Depot estimated the proposed 10% levies, currently scheduled to go into effect on Sept.
+1 and Dec.
+15, along with the 25% tariffs already in effect, could raise its cost of sales by $2 billion - about 2% of its annual sales.

+“We will work with each of our suppliers in negotiating that tariff cost, and my suspicion is, at the end of the day, it won’t be quite that much,” outgoing Chief Financial officer Carol Tome told Reuters.

 “A tariff is a tax and not knowing how the consumer is going to react to that is probably prudent given the environment we’re in right now,” Gordon Haskett analyst Chuck Grom said.